-- 1. Formulate strategies for delivering the EWC of SCL, KTE and the related EPIW (the Project); - 2.
+- 1. Formulate strategies for delivering the EWC of SCL, KTE and the related essential public infrastructure works (the Project); - 2.
 Lead and direct subordinates in the planning, design and implementation of the Project, including public consultation with the Legislative Council and District Councils and reporting progress to them; - 3.
 Provide technical support and advice to the Transport and Housing Bureau to permit policy steers and prepare policy papers; - 4.
 Administer Public Works Programme items related to the Project; - 5.
-Ensure the implementation of the EWC of SCL and KTE in accordance with the entrustment agreements and the project agreement signed between the Government and the MTR Corporation Limited (MTRCL), and monitor MTRCL on the adoption of appropriate strategy, procedures and programme on the engineering and financial aspects, including settlement of claims: - 6.
-Complete all the works under the statutory process for preparing gazette under the relevant ordinances;
+Ensure the implementation of the EWC of SCL and KTE in accordance with the entrustment agreements and the project agreement signed between the Government and the MTR Corporation Limited (MTRCL), and monitor the MTRCL on the adoption of appropriate strategy, procedures and programme on the engineering and financial aspects, including settlement of claims; - 6.
+Complete all the works under the statutory process for preparing gazette under the relevant ordinances; - 7.
+Monitor a professional sub-team for vetting the building submissions in respect of the SCL and Guangzhou-Shenzhen-Hong Kong Express Rail Link projects and conducting site inspections comparable to the vetting and site inspection work carried out by the Buildings Department for general building submissions; and

-- 7. Monitor a professional sub-team for vetting the building submissions in respect of the SCL and Guangzhou-Shenzhen-Hong Kong Express Rail Link projects and conducting site inspections comparable to the vetting and site inspection work carried out by the Buildings Department for general building submissions; and - 8.
-Coordinate among other government departments/bureaux and resolve interfacing matters arising from the Project with other development projects to ensure the smooth progress of the Project.
+0 Coordinate among other government denortments / hymeavy, and resolve 0.
+Coordinate among other government departments / bureaux and resolve interfacing matters arising from the Project with other development projects to ensure the smooth progress of the Project.